 Click the title to find out more

 The Family Educational Rights and Privacy Act (FERPA) prohibits the release of or access to a student’s educational records without the consent of the student.
 An exception to this is allowed if the student is considered a dependent as defined by the Internal Revenue Code.
-Please visit our forms page to download the FERPA form.
-This must be properly filled out, notarized, and turned in to our Records Department if a parent needs access to the student’s educational records.
+Please download and complete the FERPA form.
+Once completed, it can be faxed to 229-500-4946, emailed to Registrar@asurams.edu

 In order for a Dual Enrollment student to continually receive funding for approved courses they enroll in, they must maintain the Financial Aid Satisfactory Academic Progress Policy (SAP).
 Review the SAP policy.